Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 12023.11:
 12023.12:
 brainstorming:
+ `mv drives drive`
- yoga; sanskrit v reboot protocol v.. rememberalls(from that high school math teacher that looks like rove) applied to ☑hours, ☐days, ☐weeks, ☐fortnites, ☐months(in progress v pending further investigation), ☑years,.: yearly resolution(s):
+ yagni sacrifice to the gods in favour of divining whether, orn't, dedicated graphics have any intrinsic value by being absolutely necessary for quintessentially firewalled sandboxed virtualboxed formal methods, where reinstall(linux,@laptop) = reinstall(@laptop,linux) #ex #.. yoga; sanskrit v reboot protocol v.. rememberalls(from that high school math teacher that looks like rove) applied to ☑hours, ☐days, ☐weeks, ☐fortnites, ☐months(in progress v pending further investigation), ☑years,.: yearly resolution(s):